-We all can appreciate using examples to get us up-and-running with specific aspects of the software.
-At times, such examples showcase a feature, or set of features, that makes the learning curve a little less steep.
+We all can appreciate using examples to get us up and running with specific aspects of the software.
+At times, such examples showcase a feature or set of features that makes the learning curve a little less steep.
 In a similar fashion, we like to have access to a pre-developed set of libraries, giving us a boost in the choice of components we can use 'out-of-the-box'.

 Legacy reference designs, built at the launch of Altium Designer 10, can be downloaded here.
 These include a number of simulation and scripting examples.
-Bear in mind that these are legacy and not updated.
+Keep in mind that these are legacy and not updated.

 Installing Multiple Instances of the Software

 When running the installer for a subsequent version of Altium Designer, an additional page of the Altium Designer Installer wizard will be available - Installation Mode.
-This page gives you the choice of either updating an existing version instance of Altium Designer, or installing as a separate new version instance.
+This page gives you the choice of either updating an existing version instance of Altium Designer or installing as a separate new version instance.
 Choose the New installation option to maintain separate version instances of the software on the same computer.
 Remember to specify different destination folders for the new instance later in the wizard.